c-uhs/turnover/docs/conferences/ims-2020/abstract/abstract.md

 ----------------------------------------------------------------------------------------------------
 CONCLUSIONS
-We previously showed that failure to simulate risk group turnover in transmission models can result in underestimated importance of reaching high risk groups with care.
+We previously found that failure to simulate risk group turnover in transmission models can result in underestimated importance of reaching high risk groups with care.
-Here we showed that such underestimation could be even larger in the context of assortative mixing among risk groups versus proportionate mixing.
+Here we found that such underestimation could be even larger in the context of assortative mixing among risk groups versus proportionate mixing.